marcgithub23/pp4-reads-reviews/README.md

 ---

+## Features

+Please refer to the [FEATURES.md](FEATURES.md) file for all features-related documentation.

+---

 ## Design

 The website's design adheres to the principles of Material Design.
 Emphasizing simplicity of use, all components are crafted for ease of interaction.
 Employing a minimalistic approach, meaningful design without distraction is delivered.
 White space enhances user experience and intuitiveness.